The Python MQbtT library¶

 --help Show this message and exit.

-mqbtt_dump command, acting as the operation mode requires, will report:
+as the operation mode requires, will report:

-command will record the traffic in the SQLite database until stopped.
+To record the traffic, once broker host and the path to the database where to record the messages are provided, the command will record the traffic in the SQLite database until stopped.

 The recorded traffic can then be conveniently read using the replies class as shown in the examples/Analysis.ipynb